 The funds from the Cinderella Ball go directly to support the programs and services offered by the Boys & Girls Clubs.
 The dollars raised also support our transportation program, equipment and capital improvements.

 With the help of the Cinderella candidates and other generous businesses and individuals, the Boys & Girls Clubs has provided a safe place for young people for more than 50 years.

 Every dollar raised has an impact in the lives of the kids that we serve.

 – Over 1,000 kids come through the club doors each day spending on average 13 hours per week. – Over 2,000 youth receive homework help and tutoring during the school.
-86% of the students either maintained or improved their grades helping them achieve academic success. – 1,500 young people learn basic technology skills in our five computer labs each year. – More than 600 homeless and transient youth are provided with transportation to and from school and into one-one-one mentoring programs. – 1,000 young people participate annually in financial education and budget management programs. – 600 children participate each year in arts based field trips and community activities – Youth learn the value of giving back by completing more than 9,000 hours of community service each year. – Our average club members spends 4 hours weekly participating in high-active games and fitness programs at the Boys & Girls Club in order to help them achieve individual fitness goals and healthy lifestyles. – Teens are exposed to programs that promote healthy decisions including an abstinence based pregnancy prevention program that has later shown to be a positive influence in their lives. – 1,200 boys and girls compete in low-cost basketball, baseball, floor hockey, volleyball, and flag football leagues.
+86% of the students either maintained or improved their grades helping them achieve academic success. – 1,500 young people learn basic technology skills in our five computer labs each year. – More than 600 homeless and transient youth are provided with transportation to and from school and into one-one-one mentoring programs. – 1,000 young people participate annually in financial education and budget management programs. – 600 children participate each year in arts-based field trips and community activities – Youth learn the value of giving back by completing more than 9,000 hours of community service each year. – Our average club members spend 4 hours weekly participating in high-active games and fitness programs at the Boys & Girls Club in order to help them achieve individual fitness goals and healthy lifestyles. – Teens are exposed to programs that promote healthy decisions including an abstinence-based pregnancy prevention program that has later shown to be a positive influence in their lives. – 1,200 boys and girls compete in low-cost basketball, baseball, floor hockey, volleyball, and flag football leagues.